Blending of an eclipse image (from the High Altitude Observatory) with a Yohkoh X-ray image (from the Yohkoh Science Team).

 The gas in the solar corona is at very high temperatures (typically 1-2 million kelvins in most regions) so it is almost completely in a plasma state (made up of charged particles, mostly protons and electrons)....more

 The last solar eclipse of this millennium occurred on August 11, 1999.
-Amateurs and scientists witnessed a truly awesome site.
-This was a total eclipse, which means the Moon completely covered the Sun....more
+Amateurs and professionals alike used this opportunity to witness one of the most brilliant natural phenomenon.
+This was a total...more

-There is a solar eclipse coming to a movie theater near you!
-Actually, this is better than a theater!
-This is the real thing!
-There will be a total solar eclipse on February 26th.
-The total eclipse will...more
+There is a solar eclipse coming to a theater near you!
+Well, Shakespeare said all the world's a stage, didn't he?
+There really will be a total solar eclipse on February 26th.
+The complete eclipse will...more

 On March 30, 1998, the TRACE spacecraft will be launched.
-TRACE stands for Transition Region and Coronal Explorer (try saying that fast three times!).
-This spacecraft has four telescopes on it.
-The telescopes...more
+TRACE stands for Transition Region and Coronal Explorer.
+This spacecraft has four telescopes aboard that are sensitive to the extreme-ultraviolet...more

 The TRACE spacecraft was launched April 1st at 9:42 p.m.
 EST from the central California coast.
 TRACE stands for Transition Region and Coronal Explorer.
 TRACE will operate in polar orbit about 400 miles...more